Senior Courts Act 2016

 You could also call this:

-"Rules that let Registrars help make decisions like a High Court Judge"
+"Rules that let Registrars and Deputy Registrars make some decisions like a High Court Judge"

 Illustration for Senior Courts Act 2016

 You can have rules that give some of the powers of a High Court Judge to Registrars and Deputy Registrars.
 These rules can be made under section 148.
-They can help Registrars and Deputy Registrars make decisions in certain cases.
-You can give these powers to Registrars and Deputy Registrars in the High Court, Court of Appeal, or Supreme Court.
-They can make decisions, but if they think a case is too hard, they can send it to a Judge.
-The Judge can then make a decision or send it back to the Registrar or Deputy Registrar with instructions.
+They can let a Registrar or Deputy Registrar make decisions like a Judge.
+You can have rules that help Registrars and Deputy Registrars use their new powers.
+These powers can be given to specific Registrars or Deputy Registrars.
+If a Registrar or Deputy Registrar thinks a matter is too hard, they can send it to a Judge.
+The Judge can then make a decision or send it back with instructions.
 If you are not happy with a decision made by a Registrar or Deputy Registrar, you can ask the court to review it.
 The court can then make a new decision.
-Just because a Registrar or Deputy Registrar has some powers, it does not mean a Judge cannot also make decisions in the same case.
+Just because a Registrar or Deputy Registrar has some powers, it does not stop a Judge from using their powers too.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.